skytable/skytable/README.md

 ## Clients 🔌

-We're officially working on a [Python Driver](https://github.com/terrabasedb/python-driver) and we plan to support more languages along the way 🎉!
-You're free to write your own clients - all you need to do is implement the simple and performant [Terrapipe protocol spec](https://terrabasedb.github.io/docs/Protocols/terrapipe/).
+Until we release an official driver, you'll have to write your own clients — all you need to do is implement the simple and performant [Terrapipe protocol spec](https://terrabasedb.github.io/docs/Protocols/terrapipe/).

 ## Community 👐